 Although the CDBG program does not require matching funds, CDBG funds are typically leveraged through various private and public sources for CDBG projects undertaken.
 Subrecipients that received CDBG funding also received funding from federal, state, local, and other resources.
-The City of Marietta did donate six vacant parcels and \$500,000 of ARPA funds to Habitat for Humanity of NW Metro Atlanta to build affordable housing for six LMI City of Marietta/Marietta City Schools employees.
+In PY24, the City of Marietta leveraged \$235,242 in ARPA funds to help support the CDBG Housing Rehabilitation Program.
+This helped to complete additional projects and perform larger-scale projects that would typically not be funded.